 Ceiling tiles preparation

 First of all, you need to open the holes in the ceiling system tiles.
-To do this, you can use a cutting die and template (included in the delivery set), a screwdriver with a core drill of the appropriate diameter, or a laser cutting CNC machine.
+To do this, you can use template (included in the delivery set), a screwdriver with a core drill of the appropriate diameter, or a laser cutting CNC machine.
 We recommend that you work strictly according to the drawings we have developed.
 The accuracy of hole-cutting and installation of ceiling tiles directly affects the tracking quality.

 This drawing is designed for systems with a step of 0.6 m.

 Use the Environment scheme to count the number of tiles with opened holes.
 For each reference bar you will need 1 tile with one hole and 1 tile with two holes.
 For example, the tracking area shown above consists of 12 reference bars.
 Respectively, for its assembly you need 12 tiles of each type.